 Senior Experience in religious studies

-The Senior Experience in religious studies consists of a one-term seminar (RLST 610, taught in the winter term) that gives students the opportunity to complete a project (usually a paper, but other formats are possible) that builds upon the previous course work and academic experiences of the student.
+The Senior Experience in religious studies consists of a one-term seminar (RLST 610, taught in the spring term) that gives students the opportunity to complete a project (usually a paper, but other formats are possible) that builds upon the previous course work and academic experiences of the student.
 The class also offers students an introduction to several theoretical perspectives that will enable them to see their project from a broadly comparative perspective.
 Additionally, students are required to participate in a departmental symposium, in which student work is presented and discussed by majors, minors, and faculty.
 Students pursuing double majors, double degrees, or teacher certification are strongly encouraged to consult with their advisors and relevant departments to plan and negotiate their overall Senior Experience as early as possible.

 Required for the minor in religious studies